openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/huggingface_model.rst

 You can find a list of pre-trained models provided by hugging-face `here <https://huggingface.co/models>`_.
 Currently, we support models in the Image Classification, Object Detection, and Image Segmentation categories, and some models may not be supported due to API policy.

+OTX provides the model classes below in three tasks for this purpose:
+- Classification: `otx.algo.classification.huggingface_model.HuggingFaceModelForMulticlassCls`
+- Detection: `otx.algo.detection.huggingface_model.HuggingFaceModelForDetection`
+- Semantic Segmentation: `otx.algo.segmentation.huggingface_model.HuggingFaceModelForSegmentation`

+You can run training on a Custom Dataset using the examples below.

 .. tab-set::